 With the activation of CB2 receptors, BCP is thought to have pain-relieving properties, as well as an effect on inflammation, heart disease, osteoporosis, osteoarthritis, diabetes, anxiety, depression, and the immune system.
 Like Myrcene, no BCP trials have been conducted on humans in the public domain.
 (5-9)

 Linalool is found in cannabis products, as well as lavender oil, mint, cinnamon, coriander, rosewood, and birch trees.
 It appears to be most responsible for the spicy, floral scent of cannabis.

-It is being studied for its relaxing effects on anxiety, as well as depression, insomnia, pain, inflammation, and neurodegenerative disease (arthritis, Alzheimer’s Disease, seizures, insomnia).
+It is being studied for its relaxing effects on anxiety, as well as depression, insomnia, pain relief, inflammation, and neurodegenerative disease (arthritis, Alzheimer’s Disease, seizures, insomnia).
 (10-15)

 Beta Pinene is the most common terpene in the world and one of two isomers of pinene (the other is alpha-pinene, or α-pinene).
 It’s found in cannabis as well as foods and natural products such as coniferous trees, pine, rosemary, eucalyptus, basil, and cumin.

 It is being studied for its anti-inflammatory, anti-microbial, anti-anxiety, and memory-supporting effects.
 (16)

 The cannabis plant contains far lower levels of terpinolene than any other terpene, but it's worth mentioning nonetheless.
 This floral, herbaceous ingredient shows up in lilacs, nutmeg, apples, parsnip, cumin, piney conifer trees, and tea tree oil.

 It is being studied for its anti-inflammatory and antioxidant properties, as well as its mild sedative properties.
 (17-19)

 Interested in learning more about how CBD can support a good night's sleep?
 Refer to our full guide to broad spectrum hemp extract for the low-down on what it is, what emerging science says about it, and different forms to take it (capsules, tinctures, edibles, topicals, etc).